 Credit Karma Complaints

 Credit Karma’s Better Business Bureau rating is currently a B- which is likely due to 390 complaints filed within the last three years.
-However, with more than 50 million members, that’s quite a drop in the bucket, and all complaints were resolved by the company.
+However, with more than 50 million members, that’s quite a drop in the bucket, and the company resolved all complaints.
 Credit Karma also received an action from the FTC in 2014 for security risks in its mobile app, but those issues have since been addressed.

 What You Get with a Credit Karma Account